rbawden/paraphrasing-bleu/README.md

-# Explicit Representation of the Translation Space:Automatic Paraphrasing for Machine Translation Evaluation
+# Explicit Representation of the Translation Space: Automatic Paraphrasing for Machine Translation Evaluation

 This is the github repository corresponding to the following article: